Advising

 I enjoy working with students and found a passion for advising through the positions I had in the last few years.
 I am passionate about supporting students and assisting them to reach their academic, personal, and professional goals.
 Please do not hesitate to reach out if you have any questions or concerns.
 You can contact me at anthugra@ucsc.edu.
 I look forward to meeting and working with you!

-• Gianna, Lead Peer Advisor
+• Zoë, Lead Peer Advisor

 • Zoe, Peer Advisor

-• Zoe, Peer AdvisorI always knew I was interested in the study of humans on both a cultural and biological level, but I did not know that anthropology as a discipline existed until I took my first course in community college.
+I always knew I was interested in the study of humans on both a cultural and biological level, but I did not know that anthropology as a discipline existed until I took my first course in community college.
 Since then, I’ve grown to deeply appreciate how anthropology encompasses many different sub-disciplines which work together to provide us with a holistic understanding of all the ways both modern and past humans have created community, whether culturally or materialistically.
 I am personally interested in biological, specifically molecular, anthropology.
 I am fascinated by paleogenomics, population genetics, and hominin evolution.
 You can often find me in the paleogenomics lab, extracting and sequencing DNA.
 I am also a proponent of the importance of the intersection between human biology and culture, also known as biocultural anthropology, and how these two variables adapt to one another while simultaneously shaping each other.
 Although I am currently studying anthropology, I aspire to eventually attend medical school and become a physician.
 I enjoy connecting with my peers to share the many anthropological resources and opportunities I have found here, so please don’t hesitate to reach out!

-• Irving, Peer Advisor
+• Donovan, Peer Advisor

-• Irving, Peer Advisor
+• Donovan, Peer Advisor

-Find Irving on Slug Success
+Find Donovan on Slug Success

 • Peer Advising Drop-In Hours

-The Undergraduate Program Coordinator/Adviser, the Undergraduate Director, and the Executive Committee administer the Anthropology undergraduate program.
+The Undergraduate Program Coordinator/Advisor, the Undergraduate Director, and the Executive Committee administer the Anthropology undergraduate program.
 If students have questions or concerns about university/program administration, policy, processes, or degree progress, make an appointment during advising hours.
 Also feel free to email Anthropology Undergraduate Advising (anthugra@ucsc.edu).